TurboWarp/docs/docs/development/extensions/hats.md

 ## Exercises

+1. Create an edge-activated hat that runs when a specific variable becomes greater than a given number.
+(Hint: <Spoiler>Get a variable object with util.target.lookupVariableByNameAndType(variableName, variableType). variableType for normal variable is an empty string.
+Use debugger to see what properties variable has.</Spoiler>)
 1. Create an event-based hat block that runs every second.
-2. Create a block with a text input that will run a normal Scratch broadcast.
+1. Create a block with a text input that will run a normal Scratch broadcast.
 The built-in "when I receive" block has the full opcode "event_whenbroadcastreceived" and its single argument is called "BROADCAST_OPTION" which is the name of the broadcast.

 ## Next steps